Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 CTAs on Instagram are a little more tricky than elsewhere as you can’t include links in the posts themselves, only in your bio.

-So calls to action generally involve asking people to click the link in your bio, or letting them know other ways in which they can take the action you want them to take.
+So calls to action usually involve asking people to click the link in your bio, or letting them know other ways in which they can take some required action.

 Here are some examples of how Instagrammers approach it.